Centre for Research and Development | Arts

 What should you do next?

-If you need to have your project reviewed, you should contact your supervisor or head of school/ department in the first instance.
-If your project involves only minor ethical risks, your supervisor will sign it off and report this to the Faculty Ethics & Governance Committee.
-If your supervisor or head of school/ department thinks your project involves more than minor ethical risk, they will ask you to write a proposal for the Faculty Ethics and Governance Committee.
+If you need to have your project reviewed, you should contact your supervisor or head of school/department in the first instance.
+If your project involves only minor ethical risks, your supervisor will sign it off and report this to the College's Research Ethics & Governance Committee.
+If your supervisor or head of school/department thinks your project involves more than minor ethical risk, they will ask you to write a proposal for the Arts & Humanities Research Ethics and Governance Committee (A&HREGC).

 Not sure or have questions?

-Contact your school representatives on the Faculty Research Ethics & Governance Committee: ask your tutor or Head of School for further information
+Contact your school representatives on the Arts & Humanities Research Ethics and Governance Committee: ask your tutor or Head of School for further information

 The University's Ethics and Governance Review System is concerned with all projects involving human participants.
 If your project includes human participants, it must be approved by the Ethics and Governance Review System before you can start working with participants.
 Please contact your supervisor/ tutor is you are a student or Head of School if you are an academic, to initiate the formal ethical review of your project.